Do You Need Pool Chemicals? Essential Chemicals for Safe Water

 - Run filter continuously

 For a pool with 50 ppm CYA, shock level is 20 ppm FC.
-This typically requires 1 gallon of liquid chlorine per 10,000 gallons initially.
+Use our all-in-one pool calculator to estimate the amount needed.

 Testing and Monitoring Requirements